Glastening

-Glastening (or Glastenning) refers to an old Welsh pedigree mentioned by William of Malmesbury possibly associated with Glastonbury.
+Glastening (or Glastenning) was a Brittonic sub-kingdom of the sub-Roman and early medieval period, in what is currently Somerset, south-western Britain, between the 5th and 7th centuries, it is traditionally associated with Glas (possibly Glas ap Elno), a ruler of Dogfeiling, itself a sub-kingdom of Gwynedd, and also refers to a legendary Welsh pedigree mentioned by William of Malmesbury and that was associated with Glastonbury (Caerloyw) by folketymology. the precise extent and political status of Glastenning remains uncertain.

 Associated genealogies

 Modern and medieval historians have sought to associate various versions of the same Old Welsh pedigree with Glastonbury.
-The earliest genealogy is a 10th-century text, the Harleian Genealogies, preserved in London, British Library, Harley MS 3859, which ends with Glast and states unum sunt Glastenic qui uenerunt que uocatur Loytcoyt, or "one of those who came to Glastenning from the place called Luit-Coyt" (modern Lichfield).
+The earliest genealogy is a 10th-century text, the Harleian Genealogies, preserved in London, British Library, Harley MS 3859, which ends with Glast and states unum sunt Glastenic qui uenerunt que uocatur Loytcoyt, or "one of those, Glastenning, came from the place called Luit-Coyt" (modern Lichfield).

 Other versions are given in the later Achau Brenhinoedd a Thywysogion Cymru and William of Malmesbury's De antiquitate Glastonie ecclesie, where the pedigree is listed as brothers.
 From the versions it not clear whether Glast was a personal name or a kindred group as Glastening, "descendants of Glasten", or an epithet Glas meaning "the Blue, Green or Grey".

+The Glastenning pedigree is also connected with the Dogfeiling dynasty in Welsh genealogy.
+Elno ap Dogfael, of the line of Dogfeiling and descended from Cunedda, is recorded as the father of Glas ap Elno.
+The Welsh Classical Dictionary suggests that this Glas may be identical with Glast, the eponymous ancestor of the Glastenic kindred, This would connect the Glastenning genealogy with the wider Cunedda descended dynasties of northern Wales, though the connections of identity remains uncertain.